rithkott/SMIP/README.md

 Welcome to **SMIP**, a game where you can literally invest in your favorite TikTok videos.

-This is a personal project made in NextJS, React, and a Python Backend.
+This is a personal project made in NextJS, React, and Python.

 Feel free to make a pull request to add to this project.